lsst-dm/dmtn-242/index.rst

 In DMTN-176 we examined the requirements for a Butler client/server and proposed a path towards a prototype.
 In this document we expand on the implementation plan based on that experience.

+This is a living document that we hope to evolve as we finalize design decisions and implementations.

 Introduction
 ============